-Asbestos is a problem in every state, whether from its heavy use in various industries or from natural deposits.
+Asbestos is a problem in every state.
 Understanding where asbestos can be found near you can help prevent exposure.

 Asbestos is a problem throughout the world.
 Though many countries have banned the toxin, the United States still merely regulates its use.
 While asbestos hasn’t been mined since 2002 and isn’t actively produced, the EPA estimates 340 metric tons of raw asbestos were imported in 2016.
 In addition with naturally occurring asbestos as well as the asbestos lingering in older products and buildings, people all over the country are at risk of exposure.

 Asbestos Exposure and Mesothelioma Risk in Your State

 The threat of asbestos exposure is a widespread problem.
 Some states, like California and Arizona, have a larger occurrence of natural asbestos in the environment that can contribute to a higher risk of mesothelioma.
 Other parts of the country, like New York, have a large number of industries and job sites that contain large amounts of asbestos, which significantly increases the risk of asbestos exposure for employees and the public.

 Mesothelioma has a long latency period, so symptoms don’t appear for decades after initial asbestos exposure.
 Symptoms are nonspecific and can be misdiagnosed as other ailments, so it’s important to keep track of what you are experiencing and tell your doctor if you think you were exposed to asbestos.
 Early detection is crucial for a mesothelioma diagnosis.

 Though mesothelioma specialists are few and scattered at different institutions around the country, there are many hospitals and cancer clinics in each state that are equipped to treat mesothelioma.